23 DIY Hacks to Burglar-Proof Your Home

 How to Secure Windows with Simple Window Locks

 Put motion detector lighting anywhere.
 Motion detector lights are a proven crime deterrent, and standard hard-wired models cost as little as $15.
 If running a power supply would be difficult, buy ones that run on solar power.
-The downside is the cost.
-You can find the AmeriTop solar model shown here online.
-Next, learn how to build an inexpensive home security system yourself that will make ADT jealous.
+The only real downside is the cost.

 Home Security Tips

 Given the right tools and enough time, a determined thief can steal almost anything!

 Secure Sheds With Screws

 Your locked shed seems secure, but an experienced thief can bypass the lock by using a screwdriver to remove hinges and other hardware with exposed screw heads.
 Foil would-be thieves by using Allen head, Torx head or hex-head cap screws instead of standard Phillips head screws.
 You can also order tamper-proof security screws that require special removal tools that an opportunistic thief is unlikely to have.
 You’ll also need to buy the special bit or tool.

 Shed doors usually swing out, so the hinge pins are accessible from outside; all a thief has to do is pop out the pins and remove the door.
 To stop this, buy a security hinge with tamper-proof pins and a locking tab at a home center.